Blog

 • Social media accounts

-• Preferred dates (weekdays/weekends, specific dates if available)
+• Preferred timing (weekday/weekend, specific dates if available)

-If Japanese is difficult: Write in simple Japanese and add "English available."
-Google Translate can convey basic meaning.
+If Japanese is limited: Write simple Japanese and add "English available."
+Even Google Translate conveys basic intent.

-Once confirmed, create a setlist for your allotted time (usually 30-40 minutes) and practice extensively as if for the real performance.
-Japanese live houses provide sound check (rehearsal) time before the actual show.
-To use this time effectively, understand your sound balance beforehand.
+Once booked, build setlists matching your time slot (usually 30-40 minutes) and rehearse realistically.
+Japanese live houses provide sound check (rehearsal) time before shows.
+Understanding your sound balance beforehand helps maximize this time.

 Step 5: Arrive Early on Show Day, Enjoy